What is a Breast Pump Flange?

 How to Find the Right Flange Size

 Use a measuring tape to determine the diameter of your nipple.
-The standard flange size is often 24mm, but you may need to select smaller or larger flanges based on your measurement.
+The flange size of many pumps is around 24mm, but you may need to select smaller or larger flanges based on your measurement.

 Compare the diameter of your nipple to the available options.